mdb/mdb.github.io/content/blog/2022-12-12-kubernetes-controller-pattern.md

 }
 ```

 Finally, edit `main.go` -- the controller program's entrypoint that ultimately compiles to the `bin/manager` executable -- and ensure the controller only injects sidecars in the specified Kubernetes [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
-By default, `sidecar-injector` targets the `default` namespace, but also accommodates overrides via the specification of a `-namespace` command line option when running `sidecar-injector` via its `manager` binary.
+By default, `sidecar-injector` targets the `default` namespace, but also accommodates overrides via the specification of a `-namespace` command line option when executing the `manager`.

 ```golang
 func main() {